 - Find that Email: This lets you do 50 free searches per month.
 Paid plans start at $29/month for 500 searches ($0.058 per search).

-For each of the tools, check the number of emails you can search for FREE, cost per email search, and alongside emails what other contact fields do they provide.
+For each of the tools, check the number of emails you can search for FREE, cost per email search, and which other contact fields do they provide.
 This way you can choose the best email finder tool for your business.

 Considering that you’re low on budget or have a one-time bulk purpose, say 100 emails/mo.
-It makes sense to opt for free tools to find email addresses, rather than go for a monthly subscription.
-Here are the free options you can test:
+It makes sense to opt for free tools to find email addresses, rather than a monthly subscription.

 - Clearbit Connect: A chrome extension and Gmail Add On, Clearbit Connect will help you with 100 searches per month for FREE.
 You can get the prospect’s email address, company details like location, funding rounds, etc.